UM-ESG/ESG-Website/content/by-laws.md

 ## Section 2:

-In the absence of the President, the succession of presiding officer shall be the order as presented in Article III, Section 2 in the UMEC Constitution.
+In the absence of the President, the succession of presiding officer shall be the order as presented in Article III, Section 2 in the ESG Constitution.

 ## Section 3: